testdouble/testdouble.js/docs/1-installation.md

 And then find the browser distribution of the library in `node_modules/testdouble/dist/testdouble.js`.

-#### bower

-To install testdouble.js with bower:

 ```
-$ bower install --save-dev testdouble/testdouble.js
 ```

-Once installed, the browser library can be found in `bower_components/testdouble/dist/testdouble.js`

 ## Configuring testdouble.js Setting up in your test suite